iterative/mlem.ai/content/docs/get-started/index.md

 # Get Started

-For this guide, we will need a Python environment with the following python packages installed: `pandas`, `scikit-learn`, `mlem[fastapi,heroku]`.
-We'll also use [Docker](https://docs.docker.com/get-docker/) as a way to [build and serve](#deploying-models-to-production) a machine learning model locally.
+For this guide, you will need a Python environment with the following python packages installed: `pandas`, `scikit-learn`, `mlem[fastapi,heroku]`.
+You'll also use [Docker](https://docs.Docker.com/get-docker/) as a way to [build and serve](#deploying-models-to-production) a machine learning model locally.